PM-Notes/Prince2/README.md

-# prince2
+# Prince2
-Prince 2 Project Management Notes
+Prince2 Foundation Project Management Notes

+- Principles (7)
+- Themes (7)
+- Proceses (7)

 # Project Performance

 ## 6 aspects of project performance to be managed

-- Time (Duration of the project)
-- Cost (Project budget)
-- Quality (defines the standards which the delivered scope must meet to be fit for purpose)
-- Scope (everything needed to buy/build and all the work involved in doing it.
-Also what is out of scope to set stakeholders expectations.
+1. Scope (everything needed to buy/build and all the work involved in doing it.
+Also include what is out of scope to set stakeholders expectations.
+2. Quality (defines the standards which the delivered scope must meet to be fit for purpose)
-- Risk (things not going to plan, positive or negative, threats or opportunities)
+3. Risk (things might not go to plan, positive or negative, threats or opportunities)
+4. Cost (Project budget)
+6. Time (Duration of the project)
-- Benefits (Measurable improvement in BAU because of the project)
+6. Benefits (Measurable improvement in BAU because of the project)

+# A Project

+Prince2 assumes there will be a Customer who specifies the desired results and a Supplier who provides resources and skills to deliver these results.

+> Customer Supplier Environment

+The organisation that commissions a project is *Corporate*, *Programme Mgmt* or the *Customer*.
+They are also responsible for governance and realising the projects benefits.

+A project can be standalone or part of a programme (and as such subject to the programmes governance, structure & reporting requirements).

+> "A programme is a group of related projects which deliver outcomes and benefits related to the organisations strategy"

 # Themes